 For some of you this may not be an issue, but for others it is something you run into often enough to be frustrating.
 Have you ever taken a step back and looked at your abilities in improvisation and think, “what should I work on next?”
 I am not talking about the egotistical thought of I’ve made it, but rather one where you have felt you have hit the wall on progress.
 You know there is more to learn, more to absorb, more to hear, etc. But yet you do not want to keep working on the same things over and over.

 While I do not believe this post alone is the answer; I do believe that this is something that can spark some creativity to help get you out of that rut.
-Last year the Jason Klobnak Quintet went on a short Midwest, US tour after our Mountain, Move CD Release.
+In 2013 the Jason Klobnak Quintet went on a short Midwest, US tour after our Mountain, Move CD Release.
 Those that have ever done tours of any length know that when you play the same music over and over (no matter if you feel the music is great or not) it can get stale pretty quick.
 One of the ways we kept our concerts fun and engaging with not only the audience, but ourselves as well was to create some simple yet fun challenges with each other.
 For us, one of those challenges was to find creative ways to input The Lick into our solos throughout the night.
 If you are not sure what The Lick is; I have a Youtube video someone made of it a while back that made the rounds on social media sites.
 I also made a quick graphic to show you what it looks like in the key of E minor below.

 So what fun challenge can you create for yourself?
 Maybe find creative ways to play Happy Birthday or some other simple melodic fragments and work them into your improvisations.
 If you play in a group, see how many times you can play that melodic fragment without the other noticing.
 Or come join the Jam of the Week group and take part of the weekly challenges.
 We enjoy playing our instruments and making music.
 If you are losing some of that enjoyment…make it fun again!